bmaxdk/path-planning/README.md

 * **Uniformed** : Search blindly which are not provided with any information about the whereabouts of the goal. ***Breadth-First Search***, ***Depth-First Search***, ***Uniform Cost Search***
 * **Informed** : Can guid the search algorithm to make more intelligeent decisions which are provided with information pertaining to the location of the goal. `A* search`

+**** Breadth-First Search (BFS)
+![alt text][image20]
+Breadth-First Search is the data structure underlying the frontier is a ***queue***.
+In a queue, the first element to enteer will be the first to exit.
+Add child nodes of the first node that will be added to frontier.
+BFS is still complete and optimal since it will always find goal soluttion.
+It is optimal because it will always find tthe shorteest solution since it explorees the shortest routes firs.
+However, it might take the algorithm a long time to find the solution.
+Therefore, algorithm is not efficient.
+![alt text][image21]

+**** Depth-First Search (DFS)
+Depth-First Search
+* (DFS)

 ## Sample-Based Planning